3 Proven Nutrients to Include in a Post-Workout Recovery Drink

 1. https://drnibber.com/pick-your-perfect-protein-plant-vs-whey/

-2. http://www.livestrong.com/article/493886-bcaa-vs-protein-powder/
+2. https://www.livestrong.com/article/493886-bcaa-vs-protein-powder/

 3. https://www.bodybuilding.com/content/post-workout-carbs.html

-4. http://www.livestrong.com/article/547112-lean-protein-drink-complex-carbs-after-a-workout/
+4. https://www.livestrong.com/article/547112-lean-protein-drink-complex-carbs-after-a-workout/

-5. http://www.livestrong.com/article/417034-what-are-the-benefits-of-pineapple-for-bodybuilding/
+5. https://www.livestrong.com/article/417034-what-are-the-benefits-of-pineapple-for-bodybuilding/

 6. https://www.bodybuilding.com/fun/peak32.htm